nathaly619/bioconda-docs/source/developer/bulk.rst

 5. Run ``bioconda-utils update-pinnings`` in the bulk branch.
 This will go through all the pinnings, figure out what recipes they're used with, and bump the recipes' build numbers appropriately.

-Then, **bulk-commit** and push the changes.
+6. Then, **bulk-commit** and push the changes.

-6. Once the CI run has finished, inspect all build failures (see :ref:`handling-build-failues`).
+7. Once the CI run has finished, inspect all build failures (see :ref:`handling-build-failues`).
    For each failure, decide whether the recipe shall be skiplisted or whether you would like to fix it.
    In general it is advisable to fix all libraries on which many recipes depend and anything else that is obvious and easy.
 For the rest, mark the recipes as skiplisted in the build failure file.
    It will be ignored by subsequence CI runs and put into a table in the bioconda-recipes wiki.
    This strategy is good because the bulk branch update should be performed as fast as possible to avoid redundant work between master and bulk.
 Also, skiplisting democratizes the update effort.

-   If no untreated failure remains, **bulk-commit** (see above) and push the changes and visit this step again.
+8. If no untreated failure remains, **bulk-commit** (see above) and push the changes and visit step 6-7 again.
 If the run has finished without any build failure and did not time out before checking all recipes, you can go on with step 7.

-7. Once all the packages have either been successfully built or skiplisted, merge in the master branch (after doing a git pull on it).
+9. Once all the packages have either been successfully built or skiplisted, merge in the master branch (after doing a git pull on it).
    Usually, conflicts can occur here due to build-numbers having been increased in the master branch while you did your changes in bulk.
 For such cases (which should be not so many) you can just increase the build number to